 - Young, healthy people hardly ever consider the consequences of a medical calamity.
 Nobody can possibly live in the hope that an emergency will not occur.
 Accidents happen; people become incapacitated in the prime of their life, appendixes burst and cancer strikes indiscriminately.
 These are the facts.
 It is vital to be realistic and to accept the fact that when such catastrophes befall somebody that the medical cost is going to be astronomical.
 These plans are ideal for people that are young, fit and healthy.

-How to choose a plan
+How to choose a hospital insurance plan

 All the health care service providers offer hospital plans and consumers can become bewildered when faced with such a wide variety.
 The following pointers should be kept in mind when evaluating the various plans: